eugene-eeo/closurepr/README.rst

 closurepr: debuggable closures
 ==============================

-Provides super lightweight wrappers around functions that return functions, to make functional programming in Python more friendly:
+Provides a super lightweight and magical wrapper around functions that return functions, to make functional programming in Python more
+friendly:

 .. code-block:: python